An Irrational-slope Thompson's Group

 {\it Proof.} According to \cite[Corollary 1]{clearyirr}, there exists an element $f\in\ft$ such that $f(\tau^2)=a$ and $f(\tau)=b$.
 Conjugating by $f$, we see that $\ft[a,b]\cong\ft[\tau^2,\tau]$.
 To see that $\ft[\tau^2,\tau]$ is isomorphic to $\ft$, we only need to scale the maps by a factor of $\tau^3$, which is the length of $[\tau^2,\tau]$, and observe that $\tau$ is a unit of the ring $\zz[\tau]$.

-Since the support of the elements of $\ft[\tau^2,\tau]$ is contained in $[\tau^2,\tau]$ we can identify these by a tree-pair diagram given by the 2-caret spine which appears at the root, and the rest of the diagram hanging only from the middle leaf of this 2-caret spine, see Figure \ref{tau2tau}.
+Since the support of the elements of $\ft[\tau^2,\tau]$ is contained in $[\tau^2,\tau]$, we can represent these by a tree pair diagram given by the 2-caret spine which appears at the root, and with the rest of the diagram hanging only from the middle leaf of this 2-caret spine, see Figure \ref{tau2tau}.

-So we know now what $\ft[a,b]$ looks like.
-Now we will look at its commutator subgroup.
+Now we will look at the commutator subgroup of $\ft[a,b]$.